History of Sicily: Germanic and Byzantine period

-As the Roman Empire was falling apart, a tribe of Franks conquered Syracuse in 280 AD; subsequently a Germanic tribe known as the Vandals took Sicily in 440 AD under the rule of their king Genseric.
-The Vandals had entered the Empire crossing the Rhine the last night of 406 with three other tribes.
-They were in Gaul until October 409 when they entered Spain where they remained until 429 crossing over to North Africa.
-The Romans, unable to defeat them, ceded two Mauretanian provinces and the western half of Numidia in 435.
-However, in October 439 they seized the rest of the Roman provinces, inserting themselves as an important power in western Europe.
-After the sacking of Rome in 455 the Vandals seized Corsica and Sardinia which they kept until the end of their kingdom in 533.
+In 440 AD the Vandals under their king Genseric took Sicily after crossing over from Africa.

+The Vandal attempt of 440 failed but another in 469 succeeded and they ruled the whole island for 7 years, J.B.
+Bury, History of the Later Roman Empire, 1958 edition, pp. 254, 327.

 In 476 Odoacer gained most of Sicily for the payment of tribute to the Vandals.
 In 491 Theodoric gained control over the entire island after repulsing a Vandal invasion and seizing their remaining outpost Lilybaeum on the western tip of the island.

-The Gothic War took place between the Ostrogoths and the Eastern Roman Empire, also known as the Byzantine Empire.
-Sicily was the first part of Italy to be taken under general Belisarius who was commissioned by Eastern Emperor Justinian I. Sicily was used as a base for the Byzantines to conquer the rest of Italy, with Naples, Rome, Milan and the Ostrogoth capital Ravenna falling within five years.
+In the Gothic War Sicily was the first part of Italy to be taken under general Belisarius who was commissioned by Eastern Emperor Justinian I. Sicily was used as a base for the Byzantines to conquer the rest of Italy, with Naples, Rome, Milan and the Ostrogoth capital Ravenna falling within five years.
 However, a new Ostrogoth king, Totila, drove down the Italian peninsula, plundering and conquering Sicily in 550.
 Totila, in turn, was defeated and killed in the Battle of Taginae by the Byzantine general Narses in 552.

 When Ravenna fell to the Lombards in the middle of the 6th century, Syracuse became Byzantium's main western outpost.
 Latin was gradually supplanted by Greek as the national language and the Greek rites of the Eastern Church were adopted.

 The Byzantine Emperor Constans II decided to move from the capital Constantinople to Syracuse in Sicily in 663, the following year he launched an assault from Sicily against the Lombard Duchy of Benevento, which then occupied most of Southern Italy.
 The rumours that the capital of the empire was to be moved to Syracuse, along with small raids probably cost Constans his life as he was assassinated in 668.
 His son Constantine IV succeeded him, a brief usurpation in Sicily by Mizizios being quickly suppressed by the new emperor.

 From the late 7th century, Sicily joined with Calabria to form the Byzantine Theme of Sicily.